Skip to contentNotify me by email about available dates

 Building stress resilience

-Regular sessions work like "training" for the nervous system, teaching it to move fluidly between activation and rest before overload sets in.
+Regular sessions help the body remember how to move fluidly between activation and rest before overload sets in.
 This also supports a weakened immune system and recovery after illness or surgery.

 Supporting psychotherapy